Both are massively popular WordPress page builders. And each has a similarly massive community of designers and

 - Blocks – these are designs for individual sections of a page.
 For example, you can find blocks for a “Contact” section.

-If you’re using the free version of Elementor, you get access to ~40 page templates and a larger number of block templates.
+If you’re using the free version of Elementor, you get access to 40+ block templates and 30+ page templates.
 You can also save any of your own designs as templates to reuse them later.

-And if you want access to more templates, Elementor Pro unlocks the full template library, which gives you access to hundreds of page and block templates:
+And if you want access to more templates, Elementor Pro unlocks the full template library, which gives you access to 50+ Pro widgets and 300+ Pro templates:

 If you’re using Astra, you can also get access to a variety of pre-made websites based on Elementor and Astra via Starter Templates.

 Elegant Themes recently redid the entire Divi Builder template library.
 The new system is a major upgrade, both in terms of the number of templates available and how you work with them.